Frequently asked questions

 Students cannot register until the end of Orientation, and registration is carried out by the respective faculty.

-I declared my major already but I want to change it.
+I declared my majors already but I want to change them.
 How do I do that?

 You can contact the faculty or an academic advisor and speak to them about changing majors.

 Students need to be registered prior to getting their student card.
 Student cards will be issued during Orientation once a student is registered.
 The student card will give you access to all of UCT's services, such as the library, computer labs, etc.